Phonetic and Orthographic Computer Analysis (POCA) program

 This zip file contains both a compiled version of the POCA application and the source code.
 The compiled version has been tested and installed on a number of computers; however the agency is not able to provide technical support for the installation or operation of this program.

 POCA is a web-based application that was originally developed for the Microsoft .Net Framework 1.1 and the Oracle 9i Database.
-It has now been upgraded to the Microsoft .Net Framework 3.5 SP1 and the Oracle 10g Database.
-POCA can be run on a personal computer or on a server.
-At FDA the application and database are installed on two tiers, a Windows server running the application code and a Unix server running the Oracle database, to support a staff of drug safety reviewers.
+It has now been upgraded to the Microsoft .Net Framework 4.0 and the Oracle 11g Database.
+POCA can be run on a personal computer, or on a server.
+At FDA, the application and database are installed on two tiers, a Windows server running the application code and a Unix server running the Oracle database.
 When configured on a server, users only need a standard IE browser to interact with the application.
-If you wanted to run this program on a large server for multiple users no changes would be needed in the source code.
+If you want to run this program on a large server for multiple users, no changes would be needed in the source code.
 It is recommended that installing POCA on a server be done by experienced System Administrators and DBAs.

-Prior to installing the POCA database and application, it will be necessary to ensure that the Microsoft .Net Framework 3.5 and Internet Information Services (IIS) are installed on the computer hosting the web application, and that Oracle 10g Database software is installed on the computer hosting the database (could both be on the same computer).
-Using the supplied “POCA Installation Guide” the POCA database will be created.
-Then the POCA web application files will be copied from the CD to the computer’s hard disk and the web server will be configured.
+Prior to installing the POCA database and application, it will be necessary to ensure that the Microsoft .Net Framework 4.0 and Internet Information Services (IIS) are installed on the computer hosting the web application, and that Oracle 11g Database software is installed on the computer hosting the database (these may be on the same computer).
+Following the instructions in the supplied “POCA Installation Guide”, download and create POCA database.
+The POCA web application files are downloaded to the computer’s hard drive, which will configure the web server.

-Once the application is up and running, instructions for using the application can be found in the HelpDoc.pdf file that can be down loaded form the User Manual link.
+Once the application is up and running, instructions for using the application can be found in the POCA User Guide file that can be downloaded from the link above.
 This file is also available from the “Help” link in the application.

 Files and Folders in the zip file